Kocher: Water quality and pollution

 Many industrial sites in the upper Kocher valley and poor sewage plants led to heavy pollution of the Kocher.
 In 1984, the Kocher was declared the most polluted river in the administrative district of Stuttgart.
 After only a six years remediation project, the water quality significantly improved and today the Kocher is only moderately polluted.
 The mostly brown color of the Kocher comes from mud in the water and does not mean bad water quality.

 Tributaries

-The following rivers are tributaries to the river Kocher (from source to mouth):
+The following rivers are tributaries to the Kocher (from source to mouth):